 Again, only a few Flemish people collaborated with the German occupiers, but of course the different treatment did not improve the relationship between the two language groups.
 Only the German-speaking Belgians, oddly enough, came out of the two world wars fairly unscathed.
 But perhaps Walloons and Flemish are bickering far too much to even notice the existence of the few Germans in the East.

 P.S.: I am not intentionally looking for topics related to Germany.
-For July 1921, I deliberately did not choose the Leipzig Trials (for German war crimes in Belgium during World War I) or Adolf Hitler taking over the NSDAP as topics.
+For July 1921, I deliberately did not choose the Leipzig Trials (for German war crimes in Belgium during World War I) or Adolf Hitler taking over the NSDAP.
 After all, one goal of this series is to cast a glance at different countries.

 But whenever I dig deep enough, I find German hands in the global game almost everywhere.
 Even the alternative topic of the founding of the Chinese Communist Party 100 years ago should have mentioned the German colony of Kiautschou in China, because its non-return to China after the Treaty of Versailles was the trigger for the founding of the Communist Party in July 1921.
 So, in a way, it is Germany’s fault that China is now a dictatorship.